Gocoderunav/ado/README.md

 # Advanced Dark Sky Observatory Official Website

-All data collected from observations will be available here
+All data collected from observations will be available here.